DOT Eye Chart

 What Is the Snellen Eye Chart?

-- The Snellen Eye Chart is a tool used by eye care professionals to measure how well an individual can see from a specific distance.
+- The Snellen Common eye Chart is a tool used by eye care professionals to measure how well an individual can see from a specific distance.
 What is the UCR program?

 - It was designed in the 1860s by Dutch physician Herman Snellen and consists of 11 rows of capital letters, each row becoming progressively smaller.

-- By reading out loud the letter at the top of the chart, then covering that line and reading out loud the next one down, and so on until you reach the smallest size letter that you can read accurately, your vision score can be determined.
+- By reading out loud the letter at the top of the chart, then covering, one eye that line reading out loud the next one down, and so on until you reach the smallest line size letter that you can read accurately, your vision problems score can be determined.
 Visit Broker Authority Package.

 More Information About What the DOT Eye Exam Involves